-On January 2nd, 1994, In Newsweekly covered the passage of the Gay and Lesbian Student Rights Law in Students celebrate passage of new rights law.
-The Gay and Lesbian Student Rights Law added sexual orientation to the list of protected classes of students in Massachusetts public schools.
+On January 2nd, 1994, In Newsweekly covered the passage of a law I worked on which added sexual orientation to the list of protected classes of students in Massachusetts public schools.

 About 100 gay, lesbian, and straight high school students and adult supporters gathered in Nurse’s Hall in the State House last Tuesday, December 21, to celebrate the passage of the Gay and Lesbian Student Right Bill and held a “youth speakout” about the new law’s significance.
 Preceding the event, Governor William Weld held a private meeting with several students where he performed a ceremonial signing of several copies of the landmark legislation which he officially signed two weeks previously.